 With COVID really hitting hard, even the software dev turned out to be having a difficult time.
 In all kinds of business the freelancers where the ones that had to search for new opportunities, so the market became very crowded very quickly.
 With that, hourly prices fell at least 15% and the working conditions became much more requiring.

-I did not want to work 40 hours a week again (for a contractor).
-I wanted to do this 24 to 32 hours max per week.
-And do short, max 3 months, contracts.
-But the market said ‘nope’.
+I did not want to stop being my own boss and work 40 hours a week again for somebody else.
+And, if I took a freelance contract, I wanted to do this 24 to 32 hours max per week.
+That seemed to be something that ‘the market place approved of’.
+However, the ‘short, max 3 months, contracts’ was something the market said ‘nope’ to.

-So I concluded that I would be better off working on my own games.
+All in all I concluded that I would be better off working on my own games, while having freelance software development contracts as a main income (but for max 32 hours a week).
 It was sure to make me more happy: better working hours, working on games, and being my own boss.

 Happy times